SeunguLyu/NeatoKart/README.md

     The above equation is used to determine distance and angle of the tag from the Neato's base_link.
 The transformation matrix from the tag frame to base_link frame has all the translation/angle information needed.

-    Because the camera is attached to the Neato at a fixed displacement in the *x*, *z* direction, we can measure those displacements to come up with a transformation matrix from the *camera frame* to *base_link frame*.
+    Because the camera is attached to the Neato at a fixed displacement in the *x*, *y*, *z* direction, and because we know the rotation between them, we can measure those displacements to come up with a transformation matrix from the *camera frame* to *base_link frame*.

     ![](documents/images/t_cam_base.png)